Nutria: Great Britain

 In the UK, nutrias escaped from fur farms and were reported in the wild as early as 1932.
 There were three unsuccessful attempts to control the nutria in East Anglia between 1943 and 1944.
 Nutria population and range increased, causing damage to agriculture in the 1950s.
 During the 1960s, a grant was awarded to rabbit clearance societies that included nutria.
 This control allowed for the removal of 97,000 nutria in 1961 and 1962.
 From 1962 to 1965, 12 trappers were hired to eradicate as many nutrias as possible confining the remaining population within the Norfolk Broads.
 The campaign used live traps allowing non-target species to be released while any nutrias caught were shot.
 Combined with cold winters in 1962 to 1963, almost 40,500 nutrias were removed from the population.
 Although nutria populations were greatly reduced after the 1962–1965 campaign ended, the population increased until another eradication campaign began in 1981.
 This campaign succeeded in fully eradicating the nutria in Great Britain.
 The trapping areas were broken into eight sectors leaving no area uncontrolled.
 The 24 trappers were offered an incentive for early completion of the 10-year campaign.
-In 1989 nutrias were assumed eradicated, as only three males were found between 1987 and 1989.
+In 1989 nutrias were assumed eradicated, as only three, all male, were found between 1987 and 1989.